maharu-39/step-by-step_case_id_identifier/README.md

 - pandas 1.4.4
 - pm4py 2.5.1

-*** In case Arm-Based Macs, run below command to avoid an error.
+*** In case of Arm-Based Mac, run below command to avoid an error.
 `pip uninstall cvxopt`

 ### Quick demo